-You can create groups, add members to groups, and create group rules.
+You can create groups, add members to groups, and create group rules in the Workspace ONE Access service.
 You then can populate the groups based on rules you define.

 Use groups to entitle more than one user to the same resources at the same time, instead of entitling each user individually.
 A user can belong to multiple groups.
 For example, if you create a Sales group and a Management group, a sales manager can belong to both groups.